 Reactive episodes appear to be less common in patients treated with clofazimine.
 Reaction should not be regarded as a side effect of any drug, rather it is apparently due to the destruction of bacilli and the immune response to released bacterial antigens.
 Chemotherapy should be continued in spite of reactive episodes but with the episodes themselves suppressed as needed by other therapy.

 Reactions can be broadly divided into two main categories: erythema nodosum leprosum (ENL or type 2 reactions) occurring almost exclusively in borderline lepromatous and lepromatous patients, and reversal (type 1 reactions), occurring in borderline tuberculoid, mid-borderline and borderline lepromatous patients.
 A third type of reaction known as the Lucio's phenomenon is relatively rare.
-It occurs in patients with diffuse lepromatous leprosy who are from Mexico and some other areas.
+It usually occurs in patients with diffuse lepromatous leprosy who are of Mexican ancestry.
 The patients develop multiple ulcers of varying size that are often difficult to heal.
-It is only occasionally seen and is managed with corticosteroids and treatment of the underlying infection.

 Erythema nodosum leprosum usually manifests with fever and painful erythematous nodules, but peripheral neuritis, orchitis, lymphadenitis, iridocyclitis, nephritis, periostitis and arthralgias may also occur.
 Mild episodes may require no therapy, or symptomatic measures such as aspirin administration may suffice.
 Several drugs are useful for the management of severe episodes.